coderefinery/manuals/roles-overview.md

   * Can raise issues to instructors immediately if needed.
   * In general serves as the instructors' "ear on the ground"
 * Maintenance during the workshop
-  * Copies old information to archive HackMD if too much traffic
+  * Copies old information to archive notes document if too much traffic
   * Organizes sections and questions
   * Notes break and exercise times
-* Processes and archives HackMD after the course.
+* Processes and archives notes after the course.
 * More info: {doc}`hackmd-helper`

 #### Host